Harnessing the Twitter API for Sentiment Strategies

 Downloading Tweets

 When downloading tweets, we check if we have already downloaded tweets for this user.
-If we have historical tweets for this user, we’ll only download the updates.
-Twitter’s API has 2 ways for doing this: Each tweet in the tweetosphere has an unique ID number.
+If we have historical tweets for this user, we'll only download the updates.
+Twitter's API has 2 ways for doing this: Each tweet in the tweetosphere has a unique ID number.
 To download updates, we download every tweet since an ID (since_id).
-This means, “download all tweets since the last tweet we got”.
+This means, "download all tweets since the last tweet we got"

 If we don’t have any historical tweets for this user, the program will download all historical tweets possible.
 With each request, we’ll attempt to download the last 200 tweets, and the max_id specifies the ID of the most recent tweet we want in this request.